-The IRS library supports an "advanced" configuration file related to the DNS library for configuration parameters that would be beyond the capability of the resolv.conf file.
-Specifically, it is intended to provide DNSSEC related configuration parameters.
+The IRS library supports an "advanced" configuration file related to the DNS library, for configuration parameters that would be beyond the capability of the resolv.conf file.
+Specifically, it is intended to provide DNSSEC-related configuration parameters.
 By default the path to this configuration file is /etc/dns.conf.
 This module is very experimental and the configuration syntax or library interfaces may change in future versions.
-Currently, only the trustedkeys statement is supported, whose syntax is the same as the same name of statement for named.conf.
+Currently, only the trusted-keys statement is supported, whose syntax is the same as the same statement in named.conf.
 (See Section 6.2 for details.)